Ivanti Neurons Platform remote control

 - Windows 10, 32-bit and 64-bit

-- Click Setup > Agent Management.
+- Click Admin > Agent Management.

-- On the Agent Management page are download options for Windows agents.
+- On the Agent Management page are download options for Windows and Mac agents.
 Each agent can be downloaded so it runs in either interactive mode or silent mode.
 For Windows agents, make sure you click the Download with remote control button.
 For more information on installing agents, see Agent management.

 Starting a remote control session

-Logged-in Cloud users with the remote control permission can remote control any endpoint.
+Logged-in Neurons Platform users with the remote control permission can remote control any endpoint.
 If a user is logged in at the endpoint, the user will be asked if they want to allow the remote control session.
 The user has 30 seconds to allow or deny the request.
 After the timeout, the session will be canceled.

-If no user is logged in, analysts will see the Windows login screen and will need to log in from there.
+If no user is logged in, analysts will see the login screen and will need to log in from there.

 Remote control allows video, keyboard, and mouse control.
 Audio isn't supported.